Jump to navigation

 All Hampshire faculty committee members must sign the online pass form.
 The pass date recorded will be the date the last committee member signs the pass online.
 The committee chairperson will then write a formal evaluation online in accordance with evaluation deadlines.

-NOTE: Under exceptional circumstances, students who have made accelerated progress in their Division II studies may, with the support of their Division II committee, request to complete Division II at the end of five semesters of enrollment.
-To do so, students must complete the application form available at the center for academic support and advising and secure written support from both Division II committee members.
-The full application must be submitted to CASA no later than November 1 or April 1 of a student's fifth semester.
-The granting of such a request would allow the student to begin the Division III at the beginning of the sixth semester.
+NOTE: Division II is considered to be a four-semester-long undertaking.
+Under exceptional circumstances, students who have demonstrated outstanding accomplishment in their Division II studies may, with the support of their Division II committee, petition for an accelerated Division II.
+They must do this in the anticipated final semester of their Division II.
+Students must be able to demonstrate not only that they will have completed the equivalent of four semesters' worth of work in their Division II, but also that their work rises to an exceptional level.
+They must also demonstrate readiness for Division III, including commitments from a Division III committee.
+Students must complete the application form available at the Center for Academic Support and Advising and secure written support from both Division II committee members.
+The full application must be submitted to CASA no later than October 1 or March 1 of a student’s anticipated final semester of Division II.
 Division III requires at least two full semesters of enrollment.